 4. Extra-curricular activities.

-What this means is that, instead of automatically having the ability to make ALL decisions for their children when they have legal custody, parents will now be able to split their decision-making authority into separate areas of their child’s life.
-For example, mom can now have the right to make education and religious decisions for the kids while dad keeps the ability to make health and extra-curricular activity decisions.
+Under the old law, the parent with sole legal custody could make decisions for their kids in ALL areas of the kids’ lives.
+Now parents can divide which areas of life they want to have decision-making rights in.
+One parent can now have the right to make education and religious decisions for the kids while the other keeps the ability to make health and extra-curricular activity decisions.
 In other words, each parent can have some decision-making rights (or not).

 If You Don’t Live in Illinois, Why Should You Care?